Grants and Funding Opportunities

 Texas Office of the Governor

-Advertising, PR and Social Media Co-Op Programs-Closed August 2023, may reopen for future fiscal years
+Advertising, PR and Social Media Co-Op ProgramsDeadline for FY 2025 June 2025

-On Oct.26, Travel Texas opened its FY 2023 Advertising, PR and Social Media Co-Op Programs for applications.
+In September 2024, Travel Texas opened its FY 2025 Advertising, PR and Social Media Co-Op Programs for applications.
 Cooperative opportunities are open to industry partners interested in participating in shared advertising activities, and for partners to promote their specific destinations and attractions.
 These may include participation in select advertising programs, owned marketing and social media campaigns, trade shows, sales and media missions and more.
 Advertising co-op opportunities include partnerships through email, digital media, social media and more.

 Click here to access website